 How Vitamin D Can Help Fight The Flu

-If the flu vaccine doesn’t work against influenza, then what does?
-Vitamin D. A scientific review of 25 randomized controlled trials revealed that Vitamin D cuts rates of colds and flu.
+If the flu vaccine doesn’t work against influenza, then what remedy does?
+Vitamin D. A scientific review of 25 randomized controlled trials revealed that Vitamin D can be a natural Remedy and cuts rates of colds and flu.
 People who took Vitamin D weekly or daily reported fewer colds and flu than those who did not.
 Researchers believe that colds and flus spike in the Wintertime because there is less sunlight, and therefore less exposure to Vitamin D. In another randomized, double blind study, children who were given Vitamin D versus placebo were 42 percent less likely to come down with the flu than the children in the control group.

-The benefits of Vitamin D are so numerous, it’s just a good idea to make sure you are getting enough of it throughout the year, whether it be through supplements or good ‘ol fashioned exposure to the sun .
+Along with being a Cold & Flu Remedy, the benefits of Vitamin D are numerous, so it’s just a good idea to make sure you are getting enough of it throughout the year, whether it be through supplements or good ‘ol fashioned exposure to the sun .
 Vitamin D can also slow down or reverse the build up of beta amyloid protein, which is a primary risk factor for Alzheimer’s Disease.
 Adequate Vitamin D can help prevent cancer, heart disease, dementia and myopia (nearsightedness).
 For those wanting to boost their Vitamin D levels, sun exposure can help.
 It is also possible to get Vitamin D from milk, fish, egg yolks, and high-quality supplements.

-If you’re wanting to head off the flu this year, Elevation Hydration has you covered with injections of Vitamin D3 for as little as 25 dollars, or you can get some Vitamin D3 in the Immune Tune, which includes Vitamin C, Zinc, and Glutathione.
-There are too many awesome winter activities in Colorado to be sick, stay healthy and make sure you’re getting enough Vitamin D. Your body will thank you!
+If you’re wanting to head off the flu this year, Elevation Hydration in Colorado Springs has you covered with injections of Vitamin D3 for as little as 25 dollars, or you can get some Vitamin D3 in the Immune Tune, which includes Vitamin C, Zinc, and Glutathione.
+There are too many awesome winter activities in Colorado to get the Cold or Flu, stay healthy and make sure you’re getting enough Vitamin D. Your body will thank you!